 Camp Sunrise understands.
 You can be you without hiding.

 In 2014, Equitas Health (formerly AIDS Resource Center Ohio) welcomed Camp Sunrise to its statewide network.
-By consolidating with Equitas Health, Camp Sunrise, now in its 23rd year, continues its tradition of providing programming specifically developed for children impacted by HIV/AIDS.
-Camp Sunrise continues as a program of Equitas Health furthering the mission of both organizations of providing care, empowerment, and hope to people impacted by HIV/AIDS.
+By consolidating with Equitas Health, Camp Sunrise continued its tradition of providing programming specifically developed for children impacted by HIV/AIDS.

 Camp Sunrise has provided a unique opportunity experience traditional summer camp activities within a supportive, accepting, and encouraging community.
 Children have spent their days doing a variety of activities, including arts & crafts, sports, music, swimming, high ropes, and more.
 Nighttime activities have included campfires, pool parties, movie nights, karaoke, and talent shows.

 It is with mixed emotions that we announce that 2018 will be the final year of Camp Sunrise.

 In 2014, Equitas Health (then AIDS Resource Center Ohio) helped Camp Sunrise continue by welcoming the camp to its statewide network.
 But along with the success of nearly-eradicated mother-to-child transmission of HIV, comes the decline in the feasibility of running a camp solely devoted to serving children living with the disease.
 During the last two summers only six and four HIV-positive campers attended the week-long camp.